ionic-team/ionic-portals/website/docs/for-ios/tutorials/auth-token-example.md

 When showing a Portal after a user has logged in, there are a few different ways to pass user auth tokens to a Portal.

-- Using the `PortalBuilder.setInitialContext()` function to set the initial state of the Portal.
+- Providing a value to the `initialContext` argument of the Portal initializer.
-- Using the `PortalsPlugin` to publish a message to the web app with the current auth tokens.
+- Using the `@ionic/portals` to publish a message to the web app with the current auth tokens.
 - Using a custom plugin to send data back and forth from native and web.

 ### Setting the Initial Context